-Note: The number of students tested includes students that did not receive a score; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
-The achievement level percentages are calculated using students with scores.
+Note: The number of students tested includes all students who participated in the test whether they received a score or not; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
+The achievement level percentages are calculated using only students who received scores.

-CAASPP Assessment Results - Mathematics
+CAASPP Test Results in Mathematics by Student Group Grades Three through Eight and Grade Eleven (School Year 2015-16)

-Disaggregated by Student Groups, Grades Three through Eight and Eleven (School Year 2014-15)
+Number o of Students Percent o f Students

-f Students Pei rcent of Stude nts
+Student Group Grade Enrolled Tested Tested Standard Met or Exceeded

-Student Group Grade Enrolled Tested Tested Standard Not Met Standard Nearly Met Standard Met Standard Exceeded
+All Students 7

-All Students 7 3 3 100.0
+11

-11 3 3 100.0
+Male 7

-Male 7 3 100.0
+11

-11 3 100.0
+Hispanic or Latino 7

-Hispanic or Latino 7 3 100.0
+11

-11 2 66.7
+White 7

-White 11 1 33.3
+11

-Socioeconomically Disadvantaged 7 3 100.0
+Socioeconomically Disadvantaged 7

-11 3 100.0
+11

-English Learners 7 2 66.7
+English Learners 11

 Foster Youth 7

 11